Drezlan/Jade-Regent/Characters/0 PCs/Ochitsuite Arashi/Ochitsuite Arashi.md

 ![[Ochisuite2.0.png|left|345]]

 ### One page:
 Born in [[Taeda]] in the [[Hiyosai]] province of [[Minkai]], Ochitsuite Arashi was the younger of two sons.
 He faced discrimination rather quickly.
 When he was very young he would help his [[father]] in his work as a groom for the local lord and was wrongfully accused of stealing a saddlebag belonging to a visiting noble.
 A few years later bandits plagued the village and the local lord calls for aid. [[Samurai]] are dispatched to [[Taeda]]. [[Ochitsuite Arashi|Ochisuite]] sees the respect and admiration the people have for their saviors.
 He asks his [[father]] if he can be like that and his [[father]] tells him the truth, that no [[Minkai]]an lord would accept the service of a [[Tengu]] because they are seen as untrustworthy.
-He still teaches [[Ochitsuite]] the blade.
+He still teaches [[Ochitsuite Arashi|Ochisuite]] the blade.

-[[Ochi]] grows in his skill with a blade and the house guards comment on his progress and determination.
+[[Ochitsuite Arashi|Ochi]] grows in his skill with a blade and the house guards comment on his progress and determination.
 The other children in the village grow jealous and make it a point to demonstrate how little his skill matters, ganging up to humble him violently.

 > [!infobox|Left wmed]